amplab/keystone/index.md

 KeystoneML is alpha software, in a very early public release (v0.2).
 The project is still very young, but we feel that it has grown to the point where it is viable for general use.

-## News
-* 2016-03-24 KeystoneML version 0.3.0 has been released and pushed to Maven central.
-See [the release notes](release.html) for more information.
-* 2015-10-08 We've put together a [minimal example application](https://github.com/amplab/keystone-example) for you to use as a basis for starting your own projects that use KeystoneML.
-* 2015-09-18 KeystoneML version 0.2.0 has been pushed to Maven central.
-See [the release notes](release.html) for more information.
-* 2015-09-17 KeystoneML is on Maven Central.
-We have added a new "linking" section below.

 ## Linking